ddkempiii/Will-It-Restaurant/README.md

 We had some curiosity as to whether the categorical variables alone could locate the core statistical trends in the restaurant data.
 Indeed, the 'reviews' and
 'photos_count' predictors seemed to significantly affect the ratings distribution once they attained certain numeric thresholds.
 Similarly, it was speculated that certain areas, not large enough to be boroughs (perhaps just a few adjacent street blocks), may hold high-performing or perhaps drastically underwhelming restaurants.
 In an effort to gain hold of such scenarios, a manual form of clustering was also pioneered, called **deconstruction**.
-'Deconstruction' should be interpreted as a greedy algorithm that takes a best performing model on a subset of data and uses its statistical predictions to locate a divergent smaller set.
+'Deconstruction' should be interpreted as a greedy algorithm that takes a best performing model on a subset of data and uses its statistical predictions to locate a divergent smaller set via decision tree classification.
 However, it is still in nascent form and needs fine tuning; its use on the test dataset returns a much higher RMSE of ~0.74.

 ## Files